kubescape/kubescape/examples/cronJob-support/README.md

     * Set cluster name:
         Run `kubectl config current-context` and set the result in the `data.clusterName` field
     * Set account ID:
-        1. Navigate to the [SaaS UI](https://portal.armo.cloud/) and login/sign up for free
+        1. Navigate to the [Kubescape SaaS version](https://portal.armo.cloud/) and login/sign up for free
         2. Click the `Add Cluster` button on the top right of the page
             <img src="screenshots/add-cluster.png"  alt="add-cluster">
         3. Copy the value of `--account` and set it in the `data.customerGUID` field